 5. Affirmative Fair Housing Marketing Plan

-(Applies to all Programs, such as DPA and TBRA, and to all Developments of 5 or more HOME-assisted units)
+(Applies to all Developments of 5 or more HOME-assisted units)

 Documentation Requirements:

 Applicant must submit a copy of the Applicant’s Affirmative Fair Housing Marketing Plan.
-Applicants should use either HUD Form 935.2A (multi-family), HUD Form 935.2B (single-family), or the OHFA form for Single Family Housing for DPA.
+Applicants should use either HUD Form 935.2A (multi-family) or HUD Form 935.2B (single-family).
 For reference, OHFA advises applicants to refer to OHFA’s website to review the Chapter 23 of the Implementation Manual to ensure that the appropriate Affirmative Fair Housing Marketing Plan form is used.

 6. Audit:

 OHFA is required to certify that the Applicant has the financial capacity to undertake the activity for which it is applying.
-OHFA will examine the audit (or balance sheet and income statement) in order to help assess the financial capacity of the Applicant.
+OHFA will examine the audit (or balance sheet, cash flow, and income statement) in order to help assess the financial capacity of the Applicant.
 OHFA must be assured that the Applicant has sufficient financial strength to provide for unforeseen costs and unanticipated delays.
 If it does not appear to OHFA Staff that the Applicant has the financial capacity to undertake the Development, the Application will be recommended for denial.

+When reviewing an Applicant’s financial capacity, OHFA will review an Applicant’s Current Ratio, Quick Ratio, and Debt Ratio.
+The Current and Quick ratio must have a minimum calculation of one.
+The Quick and Current ratios will be based solely on unrestricted assets, this excludes items such assets with donor restrictions or properties encumbered by a mortgage.
+The calculation of these ratios may exceed, but cannot drop below, one.
+The Debt ratio must have a value less than 1, however, this value may not be negative.

+Applicant’s need to be able to provide accurate financial statements regarding their current financial position.
+In the event that OHFA is unable to determine if an entity has financial capacity, or if OHFA’s Grant Accountants have concerns which arise from the review of an Applicant’s financial information, a request will be made for additional clarifying or supporting documents.
+Failure to provide the documentation requested will result in the Application being recommend for denial.
+The Applicant may not use a guarantor to establish, supplement, or replace the Applicant’s financial capacity.

 Documentation Requirements: